.home .elementor-element-1b21677 { display: none !important; }

 Does this sound familiar?
 This toolkit was built for exactly these moments:

-"My child argues about every instruction."
+"My child argues about every single instruction."

-"My child ignores teachers and coaches."
+"My child ignores teachers and coaches outside the home."

 "My child can't accept correction without attitude."

-Frequently Asked Questions
+Respect for Adults — Frequently Asked Questions

 What ages is this toolkit for?

-Is this harsh or “military-style”?
+Is this harsh or military-style?

 Can teachers use this in the classroom?